-Secular Buddhism is relatively new on the scene, and gaining momentum in contemporary culture as a viable way to practice.
-Inherent with the early stage of its development, however, is some expected confusion about the nature of having a secular approach to an ancient religious tradition.
+Secular Buddhism is relatively new form of Buddhism that is gaining momentum.
+Inherent with this early stage of its development, however, is some expected confusion about the nature of having a “secular” approach to an ancient religious tradition.

 What is below should help clarify some of the larger questions.
 More will come in the form of Frequently Asked Questions, books, and more, hopefully taking some of these principles into account.
 It is not a perfect description of this practice, but a starting point for the continued development of Secular Buddhism.

 Secular Buddhism is Buddhism.
 We differ from other forms in two key ways:

 - We allow questioning of a literal interpretation of rebirth.

 A minority of Secular Buddhists believe in literal rebirth.
 More believe in non-literal rebirth (i.e. that we are reborn from moment to moment).
 Many are “agnostic” on rebirth (i.e. that belief or non-belief in literal rebirth does affect the truth and power of the rest of Gautama Buddha’s teachings as they have been transmitted – both belief and non-belief can be valid).
 By allowing such questioning and exploration without excluding questioners and explorers, we allow for more and ultimately deeper engagement with the Dhamma.

 - We reject the appropriation of Asian/Diasporic culture/s as part of engagement with the Dhamma